gefeiZ/sc_CAM/README.md

 Introduction
 ------------

-A python package for **discovering sc_caQTL with single cell ATAC-seq data, without WGS or WES data**.
+A python package for **discovering caQTL with single cell ATAC-seq data, without WGS or WES data**.

 Installation